secretnodes/cookbook/README.md

 If the command returns a permission error, then reboot your machine and try again from step 3.

 # Prepare and launch your Ethereum Kovan Full Node
-Note: Running a Full Kovan ETH node is a requirement to run a Secret Node.
+Note: Running a Full Kovan ETH node is a requirement to run an Enigma Secret Node.

 To prepare and launch your ETH Kovan Full node, simply run the following command.